Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Methodology

 where $\blambda$ is a $d$-length vector of loadings, $b_k$ is a negative intercept, and $g$ is a link function, mapping from $\mathbb{R}$ to $[0, 1]$.
-The intercept is commonly understood as a difficulty parameter in the psychometric testing literature, and can be seen here as an average rate of ``yes'' responses to choice $k$.
+The intercept is commonly understood as a difficulty parameter in the psychometric testing literature, and can be seen here as an average rate of ``yes'' responses to item $k$.
 Each entry in the vector $\blambda_k$ is a real value, denoted by $\lambda_{kj}$.
-The sign of $\lambda_{kj}$ represents whether a larger factor $j$ (i.e., a larger $\theta_{ji}$) will increase or reduce the likelihood of a ``yes'' response to choice $k$, while the magnitude of $\lambda_{kj}$ represents the overall influence of factor $j$ on the likelihood of responding ``yes'' to choice $k$.
-For example, a large positive $\lambda_{kj}$ tells us that data units with a large factor $j$ are much more likely to respond ``yes'' to choice $k$.
+The sign of $\lambda_{kj}$ represents whether a larger factor $j$ (i.e., a larger $\theta_{ji}$) will increase or reduce the likelihood of a ``yes'' response to item $k$, while the magnitude of $\lambda_{kj}$ represents the overall influence of factor $j$ on the likelihood of responding ``yes'' to item $k$.
+For example, a large positive $\lambda_{kj}$ tells us that units with a large factor $j$ are much more likely to respond ``yes'' to item $k$.

-The main objective of this paper, phrased formally, is to introduce a strategy to encode theoretical information linking latent dimensions and choices in the model above, while at the same time resolving its identification issues.
+The main objective of this paper, phrased formally, is to introduce a strategy to encode theoretical information linking latent dimensions and items in the model above, while at the same time resolving its identification issues.
 We do so by introducing a set of $K$ matrices: $\bM_1, \dots, \bM_K$.
-There is one matrix for each choice, and each matrix is $d\times d$ and diagonal.
+There is one matrix for each item, and each matrix is $d\times d$ and diagonal.
 Entries in the diagonal of each matrix are denoted by $m_{kjj}$ and are allowed to either take values in $\mathbb{R}$ or to be missing, where missingness is denoted by $m_{kjj} = \texttt{NA}$.
 We then retain the same model in Eq. \eqref{Eq:ModelNoM}, but constrain the loadings $\blambda$ as indicated in Table \ref{tab:mconstraints}.